jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) it is satisfied that the social worker is not a fit and proper person to practise as a social worker.
 (6) The Registrar must take all reasonably practicable steps to ensure that a copy of the direction is given to the social worker as soon as is possible after it is given.
 (7) The suspension does not take effect until the social worker is given a copy of the direction (see section 145).
-(8) A person exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(8) A person exercising the person’s right to be heard personally is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(9) The Board may permit a person exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (8).
+(9) The Board may permit a person exercising the person’s right to be heard personally to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (8).
 (10) Nothing in this section prevents the Board from, at any time, exercising its power under section 57A to give interim directions relating to a social worker’s registration or practising certificate.

 ### 50 Board to ask for Police vet, and consider convictions and other information